NekoAlosama/fix_audio/README.md

 Currently, this program takes in stereo audio files (input folder created on first run) and:
 * Aligns the phase angle between the left and right channel
   * Concept based on Thimeo Stereo Tool's "Image phase amplifier: 0%", automated through Thimeo WatchCat
+    * Currently unable to replicate Stereo Tool's results, likely due to combination of window, overlapping, and alignment algorithm
   * Use case: switching between a mono speaker to a car stereo
     * Prevents per-frequency phase cancellation for a better downmix to mono
     * Heavily reduces the perceived stereo width, but instrument placement / channel-specific sounds are preserved